- What is Screen Time?

 Excessive screen time can ravage the gut biome for several reasons, including being too sedentary, depression, and electromagnetic radiation to our stomach bacteria.
 The overreliance on digital devices can harm healthy gut bacteria for adults and children alike.
 Here’s what to do about it!

 Before figuring out what is excessive screen time, let’s get a clear consensus of what we’re talking about here.
 In this article, the words “screen time” describes how we consume media through digital devices.
 We’re describing the act of someone looking at a screen to receive information, entertainment, or to find a hot date .

 So, screen use time includes:

 - Video Games

 These sort of gadgets are run on LED lights and are powered by Wi-Fi signals.
-Sure, these devices are convenient, but they’re turning to be a real inconvenience for our system as a whole.
+Sure, these digital gadgets are convenient, but they’re turning out to be a real inconvenience for our system as a whole.

 Coopervision funded a poll to determine how much of our day we spend looking at screens.
 The results are rather astonishing.

 “A new survey of 2,000 people into the screen time habits of Americans revealed that whether it’s our phones, laptops, TVs, or tablets, screens are a significant element of everyday life.
 Assuming the average American gets eight hours of beauty rest a night, that means they spend six hours and 43 minutes a day looking at a screen, or 7,956 days of their life .”– OnePoll via Coopervision